Z0ck0/Z0ck0/README.md

 ### Introduction

-#### 👋 About Me
-Hi, I'm Z0ck0 (Zoran Dimitrievski), a results-driven and highly accomplished software tester and quality assurance professional with over 5 years of experience in the IT industry.
+#### 👋 About Me: Hi, I'm Z0ck0 (Zoran Dimitrievski), a results-driven and highly accomplished software tester and quality assurance professional with over 5 years of experience in the IT industry.
 I'm passionate about delivering high-quality software through testing and teamwork.

 #### 👨‍💻 Experience and Expertise
 - Manual testing